 One is that kids are at far lower risk for serious complications of COVID-19 than adults, particularly older adults.
 Many kids who get COVID-19 never even have symptoms.

 Additionally, kids’ bodies are different, and they may react differently to a vaccine than adults do.
-Pfizer’s trials included kids as young as 12, but Moderna’s trials only involved adults.
+Pfizer’s trials included kids as young as 12, but Moderna’s trials only involved adults, although Moderna is currently enrolling adolescents as young as 12 in pediatric trials.
 Studies that involve children younger than 12 are in the planning stages at this point, and Dr. O’Leary encourages families to be patient while waiting for a safe and effective vaccine for kids.
 While we wait, parents should make sure that the whole family has received a flu shot and is taking all precautions to prevent COVID-19, including masks and social distancing.